ayush-sleeping/Every-Open-Source-Programs/README.md

 <div align="center">

- **All are categorized according to their "Registration Date Begin".**
+ All are categorized according to their "Registration Date Begin".
+Kindly note down, All the dates are in approx. it's based on previous year tmeline on their "Official Website" . **Always visite their Official Website and confirm the timeline** and you can also update the timeline here, if you want then, make a issue and push a PR .

 </div>